The Affidavit of Merit in Medical Malpractice Lawsuits

 If you're filing a medical malpractice lawsuit, you may need to file this key document alongside the initial complaint.

-The Expert Who Signs the Affidavit Need Not Be Your Testifying Expert
+The Expert Who Signs the Affidavit of Merit Need Not Be Your Testifying Expert

-It is important to note that the person who signs your affidavit of merit need not also act as your testifying expert if your medical malpractice case makes it to trial.
+It's important to note that the person who signs your affidavit of merit doesn't need to also act as a testifying expert in your case, if your medical malpractice case makes it to trial.

 There may be a number of reasons for not using the same expert at both of these key stages of the case.
 Oftentimes, health care professionals in the same region feel uncomfortable testifying against one of their colleagues.
-However, they may feel comfortable simply stating their belief that your case has merit.
+However, they may be okay with simply stating their belief that your case has merit.

 Another reason you may use a different expert to testify is your lawyer may determine the expert who signed your affidavit will (for one reason or another) not make an effective testifying witness.